gaphex/yalg_ml_2k18/README.md

 3-ensembling.ipynb : contains a LGBM ensembling model, used to generate the solution

-translate.ipynb: data augmentation through Google Translate
+4-translate.ipynb: data augmentation through Google Translate